contao/docs/docs/dev/framework/templates/creating-templates.md

 The examples in the following table use the context `['text' => 'This is some <b>very</b> {{br}} rich text.]` that both includes some user input HTML and the `{{br}}` insert tag (which evaluates to `<br>` if being replaced).
-The given output was generated using the escaping strategy for HTML.
+The given output examples were generated using the escaping strategy for HTML.

 | Handling | Usage | Example output in a HTML context
 |-|-|-|